Svetixbot/ruby-props/README.md

 ## Stuff you gonna love

 * Generates really random input which lets you find all the possible values which will fail your assertions.
+* Define custom generators: integer value from -100 to +100, any date between 1st of March and 1st of May 2001, one of Value or Null etc.

 ## Stuff you will be confused about
-* Implement the whole solution in one single test
+* Your test is going to have if-else statements to check the input.
-* Dont document the edge cases
+* You don't document the edge cases

 ## TDD and incremental approach?

 * You will lose the Red-Green-Refactor stages as they are now.
 * Instead you will have Red-Red-Red-Red-....-Green-Refactor stages.
-You still can be incremental about implementing your solution.
+You still can be incremental about implementing your solution though.
 Each Red stage will give you different input.

 #Some demos